Year of Publication

 This paper concludes with suggestions for improved data collection by charter schools, additional information that would be helpful for both charter schools and management organizations, and comparisons that would better inform the operation of Merit Preparatory School and Matchbook Learning.

 McKenzie, Alyssa, "Student Characteristics and Retention in Merit Preparatory School: An Analysis of Retention in a New Jersey Charter School" (2015).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 235.